Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 - Benchmark the context findings from image.
 - Benchmark the correctness of llm output.
 Maybe from the reference it provides.
 - Benchmark on picking important contents(in different modalities), biases when summarising

+Video Understanding and Reasoning

+- Benchmarks on Image or Video content with breaking of physical world laws